K-Scar

 Joint Security Area

 A death waiver to visit.
 A defection mid-tour.
-Donald Trump crossing to North Korea by foot.
+Donald Trump crossing to North Korea on foot.
 The JSA has always been stranger than fiction.

 Neutral Nations Supervisory Commission, Panmunjeom